mmastrac/stylus/docs/src/configuration/monitor/snmp.md

   exclude: |
     contains(ifDescr, 'Loopback')

-  # (optional) Condition that determines when the monitor should be red (default: "false")
+  # (optional) Condition that determines when the monitor should be red/error (default: "false")
   red: |
     ifOperStatus == "up" and ifSpeed < 1000000000

+  # (optional) Condition that determines when the monitor should be orange/warning (default: "false")
+  orange: |
+    ifOperStatus == "up" and ifSpeed < 1000000000

+  # (optional) Condition that determines when the monitor should be yellow/timeout (default: "false")
+  yellow: |
+    false

+  # (optional) Condition that determines when the monitor should be blue/highlight (default: "false")
+  blue: |
+    ifOperStatus == "up" and ifSpeed > 1000000000

   # (optional) Condition that determines when the monitor should be green (default: "ifOperStatus == 'up' and ifAdminStatus == 'up'")
   green: |